The Speakeasy (San Francisco): History

 The Speakeasy was originally conceived by Nick A. Olivero and was developed by Barry Eitel, Geoffrey Libby, and Olivero in 2013.
 It opened on January 10, 2014 in San Francisco's Tenderloin District at the Boxcar Theatre Studios.
 The Speakeasy ran for seventy-five performances over five months to sold out houses, directed by Peter Ruocco, Leah Gardner, and Nick A. Olivero.
 David Gluck was the General Manager.
 The production closed on June 16, 2014.

 The play was remounted on December 10, 2016 in San Francisco's North Beach District.
 It was written by Bennett Fisher and Nick A. Olivero and directed by Michael French, Leah Gardner, Erin Gilley, and Olivero.
-The new production cost over $2 million dollars and introduced a new funding model.
+The new production cost over $2 million and introduced a new funding model.

-In January 2019 Boxcar Theatre hosted the "SF Sketchfest at The Speakeasy", where they co-produced six immersive comedy shows.
+In January 2019, the Boxcar Theatre hosted the "SF Sketchfest at The Speakeasy", where they co-produced six immersive comedy shows.